umrysh/docs.worktyme.ca/content/docs/employees.md

 * **Email:** _Work Tyme utilizes an employee's email for forgot password links, [time-off]({{< relref "/docs/time_off.md" >}}) requests, login, etc_
 * **Account admin:** _If an employee is an account admin they have full control of your entire Work Tyme account.
 Usually HR managers would be the only admins for your account_
 * **Certifications admin:** _Work Tyme has a [certifications]({{< relref "/docs/certifications.md" >}}) module that allows you to upload PDFs of training certifications and assign them to the specific employees.
 Usually this is not handled directly by HR but by the Health & Safety team members._
+* **Expenses admin:** _An expenses admin is a regular user account that has been given administrative rights to the [expenses]({{< relref "/docs/expenses.md" >}}) module for the company.
+They will be able to manage the company cards as well as manage all expenses uploaded to your company.
+They will also be able to download expense reports and lock expenses from being edited by regular users._

 ![Employee information](/docs/img/add_employee_info.png)